Maumagnaguagno/HyperTensioN/README.md

 Robby needs to remember which locations were visited, let us see this in a recursive format.
 The movement actions swap the position of Robby, predicate ```at```.
 The base of the recursion happens when the object (Robby) is already at the destination, otherwise use move, enter or exit, mark the position and call the recursion again.
 We need to remember to unvisit the locations once we reach our goal, otherwise Robby may be stuck.
-The following code illustrates the idea without HTN:
+The following code illustrates the idea without HTN constructions:

 ```Ruby
 def swap_at(object, goal)